Tipster Who Cracked Cold Case Reveals Himself After 2 Decades: 'I Couldn't Carry It Any Further'

 Wilson said late one night when he was coming home, he spotted a figure peeping in an apartment window.

-“I stood there for five minutes.
+“I stood there for 5 minutes.
 Lo and behold it was Robert looking in the window at 2:30 in the morning,” said Wilson.

 There had been other reports of Williams bothering women at the complex.